rayryeng/Udacity_Deep_Reinforcement_Learning_Nanodegree/p1_navigation/README.md

 9. The Banana directories contain the Unity environment that is used to interact with the DQN Agent.
 These were also not included in the final project submission.

-### Instructions
+## Instructions

 1. (Optional) Run the `setup.ipynb` notebook file to install the necessary dependencies.
-This is not needed if those are already set up on your machine.
+This is not needed if these are already set up on your machine.
 If you skip this step, you will need to move the Banana Unity environments into this directory, or modify the `Train_Banana.ipynb` notebook so that the proper Unity environment is pointed to.
 There is more detail in that notebook.

 2. Open up the `Train_Banana.ipynb` and simply run all of the cells.
 These cells include setting up the Unity environment, setting up the DQN Agent for training, setting up the training loop and executing the training.